hmamaysky/Energy/README.md

 ./run_topic.sh

 ```
-8. Combine all the article measures and change the time to NY.
+8. Combine all the article measures and change the time to NY to create final info files
 ```
 chmod u+x info.py